pradyunsg/furo/README.md

 I plucked this from the scientific name for [Domesticated Ferrets](https://en.wikipedia.org/wiki/Ferret): Mustela putorius **furo**.

-From my perspective, a ferret is a really good spirit animal for this project: cute, small, steals little things from various places, and hisses at you when you try to make it do things it doesn't like.
+A ferret is actually a really good spirit animal for this project: cute, small, steals little things from various places, and hisses at you when you try to make it do things it doesn't like.

-> I plan on commissioning a logo for this project (or making one myself), consistenting of a cute ferret.
+> I plan on commissioning a logo for this project (or making one myself) consisting of a cute ferret.
 Please reach out if you're interested!

 ## Used By